0xMukesh/thw-faucet-cli/blog.md

 I have wrapped the entire code which is responsible for connecting the user's wallet inside a function.
 This helps us to maintain our codebase clean.

-Let's import the `connectWallet` function into our `src/commands/login.ts` file and call it from the `run` function.
+Let's import the `connectWallet` function into our `src/commands/login.ts` file and call it inside the `run` function.

 ```ts
 import { Command } from "@oclif/core";